Upper back pain has causes ranging from acid reflux to heart problems to a number of cancers.

 However, if really bad back pain occurs in conjunction with chest pain, and especially also with nausea, sudden sweating and/or shortness of breath, this can signal a pending heart attack or one about to occur.
 Get to the ER.

-Ripping or stabbing back and chest pain can signal a dissection of the heart’s aorta.
-Don’t waste a second getting to an emergency room.
+Ripping or stabbing back and chest pain can signal a dissection of the heart’s aorta, which supplies blood to the body.

 Pain in the upper back caused by acid reflux would not be persistent; it would come and go (often related to eating certain foods) and also often be accompanied by heartburn or a slight burning sensation in the upper abdomen.